robert-at-pretension-io/mcp/multi-client/README.md

 - `history` - Show conversation history (in chat mode)
 - `clear` - Clear conversation history (in chat mode)

-## Web Interface

-The web interface is available at `http://localhost:3000` when running in web mode.
-It provides:

-- Chat interface for interacting with the AI
-- Real-time responses using WebSocket
-- Display of available tools
-- Connected server information
-- Conversation history
-- Tool call visualization
-- Thinking indicators
-- Responsive design with Tailwind CSS

 ## Architecture

 The multi-client implementation follows a modular architecture: